Gina M. Benavides

-Georgina "Gina" Martinez Benavides (born December 6, 1962) was a justice at the Texas Thirteenth Court of Appeals based in Corpus Christi and Edinburg.
+Georgina "Gina" Martinez Benavides (born December 6, 1962) is an American attorney who served as a justice of the Texas Thirteenth Court of Appeals based in Corpus Christi and Edinburg.
 She was first elected in 2006, and re-elected in 2012 and 2018.
-Benavides sought election to the Thirteenth Court's Chief Justice position in 2024.
-She retired from the court after losing to the Republican candidate.
+Benavides sought election to the Thirteenth Court's Chief Justice position in 2024, and retired from the court after losing to the Republican candidate.
 Benavides is a member of the Democratic Party and resides in McAllen, Texas.

 Early life and education

 Justice Benavides was born in Laredo, Texas, and grew up in Corpus Christi, Texas.
 She is a 1981 graduate of Mary Carroll High School.
 Upon graduation, Benavides attended the University of Texas at Austin, where she graduated in 1985 with a bachelor's degree in business administration.
 After receiving her undergraduate degree, Benavides enrolled at the University of Houston Law Center.
 During law school, Benavides was active in the Hispanic Law Students Association and the civil practice clinic.
-Benavides obtained her law degree and law license in 1988.
+Benavides obtained her J.D. degree and law license in 1988.